jbosstools/jbosstools-devdoc/building/how_to_add_a_plugin_or_feature_to_an_existing_project.md

 	    vim /features/pom.xml

-#### Verifying your new feature/plugin can be built and installed:
+#### Verify your new feature/plugin can be built and installed:

 8. Next, ensure that the feature appears in all appropriate JBoss Tools update sites:

 	    vi ~/git/jbosstools-server/site/category.xml # (the project's update site)

-	      and one of the following
+and one of the following:

 	    vi ~/jbosstools-build-sites/aggregate/site/category.xml # (the JBoss Tools aggregate update site)

 	    vi ~/jbosstools-build-sites/aggregate/coretests-site/category.xml # (the JBoss Tools aggregate update site for test plugins)

 or one of these two sites:

 	    vi ~/jbosstools-build-sites/aggregate/soa-site/category.xml # (the JBoss Tools aggregate update site for SOA Tooling)

 	    vi ~/jbosstools-build-sites/aggregate/soatests-site/category.xml # (the JBoss Tools aggregate update site for SOA Tooling test plugins)

 Note: for jbosstools-server, and any DEPENDENCIES of jbosstools-server, you MAY want to add your new feature to this site too, if and only if AS Tools makes use of that plugin / feature:

 	    vi ~/jbosstools-build-sites/aggregate/webtools-site/category.xml # (the JBoss Tools aggregate update site for WTP adapters)